MicrosoftDocs/power-automate-docs/articles/create-business-process-flow.md

 1. In Power Automate, select **Solutions** in the navigation menu.
 1. Select **Default Solution** from the list of solutions that appears.
 1. Select the **+ New** menu, and then select **Flow** from the list that appears.
-1. Search for, and then select the **Common Data Service** connector.
+1. Search for, and then select the **Microsoft Dataverse** connector.
-1. Search for, and then select the **When a row is selected** trigger from the list of **Common Data Service** triggers.
+1. Search for, and then select the **When a row is selected** trigger from the list of **Microsoft Dataverse** triggers.
 1. Set **Environment** to **Default**, and then set **Entity Name** to **Lead to Opportunity Sales Process**.
-1. Add a text input field for the user to enter the link to the proposal.
+1. Add a text input column for the user to enter the link to the proposal.

    ![Instant flow trigger](media/instant-flow-trigger.png "Instant flow trigger")